nichollsharrisonj/nichollsharrisonj.github.io/index.md

 My undergraduate thesis at Reed College focused on formal verification of cryptographic key exchange protocols.
 I used Tamarin Prover, a language for protocol-level formal verification, to analyze the security properties of Google's QUIC protocol.

 Internet communication occurs over unsecured networks where many parties can view and manipulate messages sent over public channels.
 Cryptography aims to protect these communications from malicious actors.
-While cryptographers can prove properties of individual cryptographic components on paper, guaranteeing security when these components are combined into larger systems becomes increasingly complex.
+While cryptographers can reasonably prove properties of individual cryptographic components (schemes) on paper, guaranteeing security when these components are combined into larger systems (protocols) becomes increasingly complex.

 In my work, I demonstrated how formal verification can be applied to automate security proofs, making it feasible to analyze both small-scale projects and large, complex real-world protocols like QUIC where manual analysis would be impractical.